 BOBSERVER

 Monday, April 14, 1997 • Vol. XXX No. 123

-NDEPENDENT NEWSPAPER SERVING NOTRE DAME AND SA
+ENDENT NEWSPAPER SERVING NOTRE DAME AN

 'A new era'

 SMC trustees present the College's first female lay president to the community

 After a year-long search, the Board of Trustees presented Marilou Eldred to the Saint Mary's College community as the 10th president of the College.
 Eldred will assume the presidency in June.
-Saint Mary's Editor and SARAH CORKREAN Saint Mary's News Editor The Saint Mary's College community was introduced to the future on Friday afternoon, and her name is Marilou Eldred.
-Coined "the best person to lead Saint Mary's into the next century," Eldred spoke for the first time at a special announcement ceremony revealing her hopes and intentions for the College, such as increasing the endowment, financial aid, diversity, academic programs and enroll- Eldred, the current vice president and academic dean of the College of St. Catherine, a Catholic women's college in St. Paul, Minn., will be the first lay woman president of Saint Mary's.
+By LORI ALLEN Saint Mary's Editor and SARAH CORKREAN Saint Mary's News Editor The Saint Mary's College community was introduced to the future on Friday afternoon, and her name is Marilou Eldred.
+Coined "the best person to lead Saint Mary's into the next century," Eldred spoke for the first time at a special announcement ceremony revealing her hopes and intentions for the College, such as increasing the endowment, financial aid, diversity, academic programs and enrollment.
+SEE ALSO: Students react to Eldred's appointment p.
+4 Eldred, the current vice president and academic dean of the College of St.

+Catherine, a Catholic women's college in St. Paul, Minn., will be the first lay woman president of Saint Mary's.
 In her current role, Eldred oversees all academic programs, curricula, faculty, educational policies and a budget of more than \$10 million, and was instrumental in establishing a Women's Studies Program at St. Catherine.

 According to Mary Lou Gorno, chair of the Saint Mary's College Board of Trustees, Eldred's accomplishments are a tribute to her long-held goals which are in accord with those in the Saint Mary's mission statement.
-'Women's colleges are critical because women need to be able to identify themselves and assume a role in society.
+"Women's colleges are critical because women need to be able to identify themselves and assume a role in society.
 Saint Mary's College prepares women well for that role," said Eldred.
-"I have long admired and respected Saint Mary's as a leader for women's colleges in the United States," she added. see ELDRED / page 4 SEE ALSO:
+"I have long admired and respected Saint Mary's as a leader for women's colleges in the United States," she added. see ELDRED / page 4 One year later, SMC chooses Eldred